FREE Irrigation Review

-Citrus Heights Water District is in a Stage 1 - Normal Water Supply based on current water supply conditions.
-The District's Board of Directors adopts a Water Conservation Stage based upon anticipated water supply availability and is subject to change.
+Citrus Heights Water District is in a Stage 3 - Water Warning based on current water supply conditions.
+The District's Board of Directors adopts Water Conservation Stages based upon anticipated water supply availability and is subject to change.

 Click here for a complete list of District Water Conservation Stages and requirements.

-Water Efficiency Regulations for the Stage 1 - Normal Water Supply are:
+Water Efficiency Regulations for the Stage 3 - Water Warning are:

 • Water shall be used for beneficial purposes only; all unnecessary and wasteful uses of water are prohibited.